|

 We went visiting Gry Erlandsen at the Ok Corral kennels, and went for a walk with a litter of five young cattledogs - and their mother Step and grandmother Izzie - in the woods.

+That was a hoot, with the young pups carefully investigating: First the very nice, grey uncle (Kane), who tried his kindest face with this quite a handful of puppies.
 Then the not so nice little brown uncle (Ponny), who ignored them and let them tag along and be admiring little hangarounds (like he did to young Kane and Bella).
 But who is very clear that noone, not even the cutest pup, gets to jump on his back or mess with his tail!

 It is fascinating to see how easily young puppies "gets" this, with only a little stiff stare or a slightly raised lip.
 We meet a lot of rowdy and impolite pups in the parks, who don't know how to behave around grown, strange dogs - so it's great to see such signal-aware youngsters.
 Gry does a great job with them, and it is sweet to watch grandma Izzie helping out her daughter, who is more the realist.